Skip to main content

 Enabling the NONCE Extension in OCSP Replies from CAs

-The OCSP NONCE extension (as defined in RFC6960 4.4.1) allows the mitigation of replay attacks by including a nonce sent in with the OCSP request as part of the signed response.
+The OCSP NONCE extension (as defined in RFC6960 4.4.1, and updated by RFC9654) allows the mitigation of replay attacks by including a nonce sent in with the OCSP request as part of the signed response.
 The NONCE extension can be enabled individually for OCSP Responders, or set globally for CA's acting as their own responders here.

 Responder ID Type for CAs